amoschou/stixfonts/extension/README.md

 This script will create the folder `extension/target` (deleting it if it already exists first) and create all new files here.

 There are already existing `.input.ttf` files which have been shipped from VOLT with the polytonic Greek additions in the `extension/volt` folder.
 These will be used by the build script next.
-However, if there are further changes to the extension, do not forget to recreate the `.input.ttf` files.
+However, if there are further changes to the extension which the existing `.input.ttf` files do not reflect, you must recreate the `.input.ttf` files shipped fresh from VOLT.

 Next, run:
 ```bash